mtdune/wordporter/README.md

 movefile.yml file is in my-local-directory/wordpress/movefile.yml directory.
 You can edit it in local by your favorite editor.

+- movefile.yml is written in character code UTF-8 and newline code LF

 ```yaml:movefile.yml
 global:
   sql_adapter: wpcli